 \subsection{Model Architecture}

-The core of the framework is a an attention-based sequence-to-sequence model based on Tacotron's architecture.
-The main modules of the model are an encoder (text encoder) and decoder with an attention layer in between, a speaker embedding lookup table and a phoneme embedding lookup table.
-The only change that we made to the original Tacotron model is adding a residual connection from the input layer to the encoder's outputs similar to \cite{9054722}.
+The framework is based on is an attention-based sequence-to-sequence model based on Tacotron's architecture.
+The main modules of the model are an encoder (text encoder) and decoder with an attention layer in between, a speaker embedding lookup table, and a phoneme embedding lookup table.
+The only change that we made to the original Tacotron model is adding a residual connection from the input layer to the encoder's outputs, similar to \cite{9054722}.
 We found that adding this residual connection helps with the robustness of the model during training and inference and causes faster convergence in the monolingual transfer learning scenario where the encoder is frozen.

-The input text is first normalized and converted to IPA phonemes, then using a lookup table each IPA character is converted to an n-dimensional vector.
-The text encoder which consists of a number of convolutional layers and a recurrent layer (in our case a bi-directional LSTM) on top, converts the input characters to sequence text embedding vectors.
-The speaker embedding extracted from the speaker embedding lookup table is then concatenated with the encoder's outputs and the decoder attends over the encoder's output to generate the mel-spectrogram frames of the synthesized speech.
+The input text is first normalized and converted to IPA phonemes; then, using a lookup table, each IPA character is converted to an n-dimensional vector.
+The text encoder, which consists of a number of convolutional layers and a recurrent layer (in our case, a bi-directional LSTM) on top, converts the input characters to sequence text embedding vectors.
+The speaker embedding extracted from the speaker embedding lookup table is then concatenated with the encoder's outputs.
+The decoder attends over the encoder's output to generate the Mel-spectrogram frames of the synthesized speech.
 We use Forward attention \cite{Zhang_2018} in the attention layer of our model.
 In Figure \ref{fig:architecture} we show the overall architecture of the model.

 Since the phoneme lookup table is supposed to be universal, it uses a fixed-size table containing all IPA character embedding vectors.
 Each source speaker may use a different subset of the table tensors depending on the source language.
 This allows us to easily extend an existing model to a new speaker of a different language by transferring the learned IPA embedding of the source language to the target language while allowing the model mainly to focus on the new characters that were not present in the source language.